rayova/cdk-ecs-keycloak/API.md

 [DatabaseProvider](#wheatstalk-cdk-ecs-keycloak-databaseprovider)|Convenience interface for providing DatabaseInfo to the cluster.
 [EcsClusterInfoProvider](#wheatstalk-cdk-ecs-keycloak-ecsclusterinfoprovider)|Provides a very basic ECS cluster in the given VPC.
 [EnsureMysqlDatabaseExtension](#wheatstalk-cdk-ecs-keycloak-ensuremysqldatabaseextension)|Ensures a MySQL database exists by adding an init container.
+[EnsurePostgresqlDatabaseExtension](#wheatstalk-cdk-ecs-keycloak-ensurepostgresqldatabaseextension)|Ensures a Postgresql database exists by adding an init container.
 [FromClusterInfoProvider](#wheatstalk-cdk-ecs-keycloak-fromclusterinfoprovider)|Directly provide cluster info.
 [FromDatabaseInfoProvider](#wheatstalk-cdk-ecs-keycloak-fromdatabaseinfoprovider)|Provide database info directly.
 [FromVpcProvider](#wheatstalk-cdk-ecs-keycloak-fromvpcprovider)|Directly provides the given VPC.